Search

 • Being male

-To diagnose CHD, your doctor will review your symptoms, ask about a family history of heart disease and conduct a physical examination.
-Your doctor may order you to have some tests including:
+To diagnose CHD, your GP will review your symptoms, ask about your family history of heart disease and conduct a physical examination.
+They may request you have some tests including:

 • Blood tests